Avadheshshukla/Instagram_Backend_Clone/Readme.md

 <!-- Project Description -->
 ## Overview 🪟
-<p align="center">This project, named "University Event Management System," is a robust Spring Boot application designed for managing user data efficiently.
-It provides a set of API endpoints that allows  you to manage students and events, perform CRUD operations, and apply the specified validations.
-The application will use H2 as the database for simplicity and we have use validation as well  for Age shoul be in between 18 - 25yr and First letter of name shoul be capital.
+<p align="center">This project, named "Instagram Backedn Clone" is a robust Spring Boot application designed for managing user data efficiently.
+It provides a set of API endpoints that allows  you to manage login, signup with mail integration , add post, deletepost and etc, perform CRUD operations, and apply the specified validations.
+The application will use MySQL as the database for simplicity and we have use validation.
 </p>

 <!-- Table of Contents -->